eslam-gomaa/kptop/README.md

 1. You have direct access to it (Like in dev environments)
 2. Prometheus is exposed publically/over-vpn (mostly with an Ingress)
 3. You can use kubectl port-forward command
-4. You also can run it as a Kubernetes pod (to be built in the next release)
+4. You also can run kptop as a Kubernetes pod (to be built in the next release)